 This chocolate truffle cake is the perfect cake for any celebration!
+Silky smooth truffle layer sits atop a chocolate cake layer, you will only want a small slice of this indulgent dessert to satisfy your cravings!
 Add edible gold leaves for more drama!

 It’s Christmas week and the question I seem to hear everywhere I go is “Are you ready for the holidays?”
 Umm, my initial response is no because I still have a million things to do, and the main reason for it is every free minute I get I spend baking!